davidaellis/UsageLoggerPublished/README.md

 ## Customisation

 This is also discussed in the customisation website (see above link).
-Prospective logging can record a number of different behaviours following installation including:
+Continuous logging can record a number of different behaviours following installation including:

 * When the screen is on/off
 * When/what apps are used
 * When notifications are sent & which apps send these
 * When apps are added (installed) or removed (uninstalled)

-Retrospective extraction includes data prior to installation including:
+Past usage extraction includes data prior to installation including:

 * When the screen is on/off
 * When apps are opened